daveManDaveDude/pygame_invaders/README.md

 - Power‑ups & different enemy types
 - Mobile / touch controls via Pygbag export

 *Pull requests are very welcome!* Feel free to open an issue to discuss features.
-The only rule is that the code HAS to be written by AI and only AL!
+The only rule is that the code HAS to be written by AI and only AI!

 ## 📄 License